pnp/script-samples/docfx/contributing/how-can-i-contribute.md

 Whenever you are submitting any changes to the SharePoint repositories, please follow these recommendations.

-* Always fork the repository to your own account before making your modifications
+* Always [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to your own account before making your modifications
-* Do not combine multiple changes to one pull request.
-For example, submit any samples and documentation updates using separate PRs
+* Do not combine multiple changes to one [pull request](https://docs.github.com/en/pull-requests).
+For example, submit any samples and documentation updates using separate PRs.
+If you do no worries, this is a preference to help us organize the PRs.
-* If your pull request shows merge conflicts, make sure to update your local master to be a mirror of what's in the main repo before making your modifications
+* If your pull request shows merge conflicts, make sure to update your local master to be a mirror of what's in the main repo before making your modifications.
+In your fork, GitHub shows a sync button to update your branch.
-* If you are submitting multiple samples, please create a specific PR for each of them
-* If you are submitting typo or documentation fix, you can combine modifications to single PR where suitable

 <img src="https://pnptelemetry.azurewebsites.net/script-samples/how-can-i-contribute" aria-hidden="true" />